Horvat Burgin at Adulam forest offers a short loop trail where you will see archaeological remains and visit caves and hideout dens.

 After exploring the complex, we continued downhill with the blue trail towards the parking.

-The last thing that we saw was a winepress (marked as #10 on the map above).
+The last thing we saw was a winepress (marked as #10 on the map above).

 The short loop trail at Horvat Burgin took us about 1.5 hours.
-It is a wonderful route that both kids and adults love.
+It is a beautiful route that both kids and adults love.
 And our whole extended family enjoyed this visit.

 Have you visited Horvat Burgin?
 Tell us in the comment below about your experience.